Capacitor Color Codes

 Sometimes, there's an additional band or a dot to indicate the voltage rating.

 It's important to mention that many capacitors, especially larger ones or those with higher capacitance values, will have their values written directly on them in a numerical format instead of using color codes.
-It's always a good idea to consult the datasheet or documentation associated with a particular capacitor if there's any doubt.
+It's always a good idea to consult the data-sheet or documentation associated with a particular capacitor if there's any doubt.